renegade620/cheapstocks/README.md

 ## Features

-- User-friendly product catalog with detailed descriptions and images
+- User-friendly product catalogue with descriptions and images
 - Search and filtering options
-- User accounts for personalized shopping experiences
 - Shopping cart
 - Customer reviews and ratings
 - Responsive design for seamless mobile shopping